 Little pH test strips are available that test in the important 4-7 pH range.
 So why not use pH test strips instead of a pH meter?
 There are many reasons:

 - We test our pH quite often from the start to end of the brewing process from grain to bottle (often as many as 20 times when it's a new recipe) so pH test strips actually cost more in the long run.
 Most home brewers that use pH strips only use them to measure mash pH, and while that's likely the most crucial point during the beer making process for an accurate pH level, it's not the only one.

 - Strips are not temperature compensated so all samples must first be cooled to room temperature before use.
 This greatly slows down the brewing process.
 Our recommended pH meters are temperature compensated.

 - pH strips are very slow to return a result.
 You have to wait until the colour stops changing which can take up to 10 minutes!
 A pH meter only takes seconds.

 - And most importantly: Strips are not as accurate.
 The colour gradients appear so similar that in practice you'll be lucky if you can even get to +/- 0.6 pH accuracy.
 Take a look at the picture above.
-It's the color coding to which you have to try and match what you see on the strip of paper.
+It's the colour coding to which you have to try and match what you see on the strip of paper.
 The colours look almost identical in the arguably most important 5.0 to 5.5 range making it too hard to tell exactly what your pH actually is.
 Our recommended pH meters measure to a resolution of 0.01 pH and gives you the result in numbers, not ambiguous colours.